Network for Africa

 2017 - Present

 The 1994 genocide in Rwanda is well known.
-What is less understood is the lingering impact of the genocide on survivors’ ability to lead normal lives and earn enough income to support themselves.
-Many are heads of child-headed households, some are single mothers, and others are locked in land ownership disputes with relatives who seized their parents’ land when they were killed in the genocide.
-Working with our partner, the Survivors Fund (SURF), we are providing mental health support as part of SURF’s wider programme which offers a holistic package of entrepreneurship training to 1,000 young survivors of the genocide.
-We have trained 4 counsellors who in turn train young survivors to be Peer Support Counsellors, who then offer group counselling to their peers.
-So far, this programme has delivered impressive results.
-For example, when asked about their general health after 6 months receiving our support, 62% of clients described their health as ‘good’ or ‘very good’, compared with only 6% at the beginning of the project.
+What is less understood is the lasting impact it continues to have on survivors’ ability to lead normal lives and earn enough income to support themselves.
+Many are heads of child-headed households, some are single mothers, and others are involved in land ownership disputes with relatives who seized their parents’ land when they were killed during the genocide.

 Our Partner: